 This is where productivity tools such as browser extensions come in.

-If you use Google’s Chrome browser, you’ll find that there are many extensions for Chrome that were created with the sole purpose of making it easier for you to do your work.
+If you use Google Chrome as your default browser, you’ll find that there are many extensions for Chrome that were created with the sole purpose of making it easier for you to do your work.
 The best extensions for Chrome will help you do things like track your time, limit distractions, track your tasks, and more.
 And the best part is, there are literally thousands of extensions out there that can help you do your job (or schoolwork) more efficiently.

 But with thousands of browser extensions to sift through, how do you know which ones will help you best?